Istishhad: Ruhollah Khomeini's views on martyrdom

+Willingness to die in battle

+Southeast Asia before the Cold War

+During the colonial era and up to World War II, Muslims in Aceh and Moro, now part of Indonesia and the Philippines, attacked much more powerful opponents – principally the Dutch, the Japanese, and the Americans – despite near certain death.

+Acehnese attacks on the Dutch

-Muslim Acehnese from the Aceh Sultanate performed suicide attacks known as Parang-sabil against Dutch invaders during the Aceh War.
+Acehnese Muslims from the Aceh Sultanate carried out suicidal attacks known as Parang-sabil against Dutch invaders during the Aceh War.
 It was considered as part of personal jihad in the Islamic religion of the Acehnese.
 The Dutch called it Atjèh-moord, which literally translates to Aceh murder.

+The Indonesian translations of the Dutch terms are Aceh bodoh (Aceh pungo) or Aceh gila (Aceh mord).

-The Acehnese work of literature, the Hikayat Perang Sabil provided the background and reasoning for the "Aceh-mord" – Acehnese suicide attacks upon the Dutch, The Indonesian translations of the Dutch terms are Aceh bodoh (Aceh pungo) or Aceh gila (Aceh mord).
+The Acehnese work of literature, the Hikayat Perang Sabil provided the background and reasoning for the "Aceh-mord" – Acehnese suicidal attacks upon the Dutch.

+These poetic tales have been used to explain Archenese women and children killed in battle by the Dutch, including 700 Acehnese women and children killed in 1904.